 Although many people are not familiar with it, owner financing and the use of notes has been around for centuries.
-Owner financing is used a small percentage of the time in real estate transactions, but it is by no means rare.
+Owner financing for houses, commercial properties, and land is used a small percentage of the time in real estate transactions, but it is by no means rare.
 Of course, most people are familiar with the common way of getting a bank loan to buy a house or building.
-With owner financing, a bank is rarely involved, though attorneys, appraisers, and title companies are part of the process.
+With owner financing of real estate or owner financing of a business, a bank is rarely involved, though attorneys, appraisers, and title companies are part of the process.

 Let’s say that Barb wants to buy a house from Joe.
 The reasons why they choose to use owner financing could be any of these: